tatsuya-ogawa/RoboND-DeepLearning-Project/writeup.md

 IoU(b,g)=area(b \bigcup g)/area(b \bigcap g)
 The reward function R when performing action a in state s and transitioning to state s' using IoU is defined as follows.
 R_{a}(s,s') = sign(IoU(b',g)-IoU(b,g))

+## Analysys ##
+Regarding the use of the same model and data to detect and follow other people or objects, this would not be possible for the current model since it has been trained for a particular image(hero).
+However, we could use the same network architecture to train and produce separate models for other objects we would want to be able to detect.

 ## Future Improvements ##
 * Collect more image samples by simulator.